cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

 Imagine you are going to run the node:

 * On regular office Linux boxes, so target `linux/amd64`.
-* And on AWS EC2 instances with a Graviton processor, so target `linux/arm64`.
+* Also on AWS EC2 instances with a Graviton processor, so target `linux/arm64`.
 * Validator operators are going to generate their genesis transactions on Mac computers with Intel CPUs, so target `darwin/amd64`.

 ## Build and package